maithemewp/mai-effects/README.md

-# mai-effects
+# Mai Effects
-Some various section effects to add a little flair to your Mai Theme powered website.
+Add various section effects to add a little flair to your Mai Theme powered website.